 The ATSB will send a draft copy of the report to directly involved parties or their representatives.
 Those parties include individuals or organisations whose reputations may be adversely affected by the report.
 Under the TSI Act, recipients are required not to copy or disclose the contents of the draft report except for the purpose of providing comments to the ATSB on the draft report, or to take safety action.
 They will normally have at least several weeks to respond before the report is finalised.

 Directly involved individuals and organisations will receive an advance copy of the final report.
-Extra copies will be published on the day of the report's public release, either in printed form, or on the ATSB website at www.atsb.gov.au.
+ATSB investigation report's are released on the ATSB website at www.atsb.gov.au.

 ATSB investigation reports and most evidence collected during an investigation cannot be used in civil or criminal proceedings.
 ATSB investigation reports may be used in coronial inquiries for the purpose of improving safety.